Gravitational memory meets astrophysical environments: exploring a new frontier through osculations

 \subsection{Elliptical orbits}

-Having laid down the theoretical structure for our approach in this manuscript, we can now move on to concentrate on specific orbital motions.
-In this section, we derive the leading-order nonlinear memory that arises from binary in elliptical orbits in the presence of non-trivial environmental contributions.
-We first derive $h^{\textup{(mem)}(1)}_{lm}$ using the perturbed Newtonian binary equation of motion, considering only the DM environment effects defined in section (\ref{sec:perturbed_kep_prob}) with no PN corrections because nonlinear memory appears at ($0$PN) in waveform \cite{Favata:2011qif} for elliptic orbits and also assuming contribution of PN corrections is very less compared to DM effects in elliptic orbits.
-Using this, we can calculate $h^{\textup{(mem)}}_{lm}$ by integrating with respect to eccentricity, which requires expressing other orbital parameters as functions of eccentricity.
+Having laid out the theoretical structure of our approach in this manuscript, we can now focus on specific orbital motions.
+In this section, we derive the leading-order nonlinear memory arising from binary interactions in elliptical orbits in the presence of non-trivial environmental contributions. { We first derive $h^{\textup{(mem)}(1)}_{lm}$ using the perturbed Newtonian binary equation of motion, considering DM environment effects defined in section (\ref{sec:perturbed_kep_prob}) and GW radiation reaction (2.5PN correction) because nonlinear memory appears at ($0$PN) in waveform \cite{Favata:2011qif} for elliptic orbits and also assuming contribution of other PN corrections from GR is very less compared to DM effects in elliptic orbits.} Using this, we can calculate $h^{\textup{(mem)}}_{lm}$ by integrating with respect to eccentricity, which requires expressing other orbital parameters as functions of eccentricity.
 These parameters are obtained by solving the averaged osculating equations.